Chipotle for Diabetics: A Love-Hate Relationship

 Conclusion

 But I want you to know that you’re not alone.
-I’m here to tell you that it is possible to enjoy a delicious and satisfying meal at Chipotle, without sacrificing your health.
+I’m here to tell you that it’s totally possible to enjoy something delicious and satisfying at Chipotle without giving up what your body needs.

 I know that it’s not always easy to make healthy choices, especially when you’re surrounded by tempting food options.
 But I believe in you

-Here are some references and resources that readers can explore for a deeper understanding of diabetes management and dining out, including at restaurants like Chipotle:
+Here are some references and resources that can help with managing the condition and making informed choices when dining out, including at restaurants.

-• Joslin Diabetes Center is a leading institution in diabetes research, care, and education.
-Their website offers articles, recipes, and guidance on managing diabetes.
+Joslin Diabetes Center is a leading institution in research, care, and education for this condition.
+Their website offers articles, recipes, and guidance on effective management.

 Author Bio : Pamela Harris is a debut author of the young adult novel When You Look Like Us and a former school counselor.
 She lives in Dayton, Ohio .